-We are dealing here with a fairly basic constitutional principle and just to say it is undesirable while denying this House the right to make an amendment to make it clear that it is possible seems to me to be attempting to use this legislation to frighten any future Government away from exercising its constitutional prerogatives.
+We are dealing with a fairly basic constitutional principle and just to say it is undesirable while denying this House the right to make an amendment to make it clear that it is possible seems to be attempting to use this legislation to frighten any future Government away from exercising its constitutional prerogatives.
 Why is it undesirable?
-Supposing a cabinet looks at a shortlist of three for some position in the courts and it decides that it is not happy with those three, what is it to do?
+Supposing a Cabinet looks at a shortlist of three for some position in the courts and it decides that it is not happy with those three, what is it to do?
 If the Minister is saying that the Attorney General cannot ask anybody else if they are willing to take the job and that nobody else can indicate that they would be willing to take the job - I do not like the word; I prefer "position" - , although he says he is preserving the Government's constitutional prerogative, he is no longer providing a means whereby it can be exercised.
 If the constitutionality of this Bill was being considered, a court would have to interpret it in a manner which is consistent with the Constitution.
-If the court came to the view that there had to be a channel of communication between the Government and candidates for the Judiciary where it rejected the shortlist, is the purpose of this Bill to close off those channels of communication or is it not?
+If the court came to the view that there had to be a channel of communication between the Government and candidates for the Judiciary where it rejected the short list, is the purpose of the Bill to close off those channels of communication or is it not?

 I will make a couple of points.
 First, I do not agree with my distinguished colleague, Senator McDowell, in objecting to the word "job".
 Being a judge is a job.
 They get paid for it and they do it.
 It is a job.
 Let us not be snobbish about it.
 We do not all live in Rathmines.
 Second, the Minister has described this as undesirable.
 In what way is it undesirable?
 Can he give reasons for considering this process to be undesirable?

 I am struck by the logic and justness of Senator McDowell's argument that if there are only three candidates - there is a limit of three on these shortlists - and if all three are regarded by the Government as not completely suitable, what is it to do?
 It could issue advice to all of those involved or make a special broadcast on Raidió Éireann to the effect that there is a judicial appointment coming up but that the three boyos who are in for it are all useless and that it would therefore like to solicit applications from others.
 What is proposed seems to be a nonsense.
 Senator McDowell is well advised in what he says regarding the constitutionality of it.
-This is, to quote a favourite phrase from my late brother, the rock upon which the legislation might perish.
+This is, to quote a favourite phrase from my late brother, the rock on which the legislation might perish.
 Perhaps the Government thinks that would be quite a good idea.
 Perhaps it secretly approves of the work that Senator McDowell and I, among others, have done in laying the foundation for a review of this legislation regarding its constitutionality.